Portuguese Naval Aviation: Aeronaval Forces

 With the unification of the Army and Navy's military aviation services by the Under-Secretary of State for the Aeronautics (Subsecretariado de Estado da Aeronáutica), the Portuguese Air Force (Força Aérea Portuguesa (FAP)) was created in 1952 and all Naval Aviation assets were transferred to this new branch.
 However, the naval aviation's units formed inside the Air Force a semi-independent branch for operational and training purposes designated Aeronaval Forces (Forças Aeronavais).
 By 1958, with the anti-submarine and maritime patrol squadrons completely integrated into the Air Force, the Naval Aviation was finally disbanded and its last remaining technicians and officers returned to the Navy.

 Fully integration in the Air Force

-Between 1958 (when it integrated the Army Light Aviation and the Aeronaval Forces assets) and 1993, the Portuguese Air Force maintained the monopoly of the military aviation activities in Portugal, including those which were once performed by the Naval Aviation.
+Between 1958 (when it integrated the Army Light Aviation and the Aeronaval Forces assets) and 1993, the Portuguese Air Force (FAP) maintained the monopoly of the military aviation activities in Portugal, including those which were once performed by the Naval Aviation.
 The former Montijo Naval Air Station (now the Montijo Air Force Base) continued to concentrate the maritime aviation assets, namely the maritime patrol aircraft.